There are four main types of factitious disorders, including:

 - The appearance of new symptoms following negative test results

-- Eagerness to carry out medical tests, procedure, or operations
+- Eagerness to carry out medical tests, procedures, or operations

 - Predicting negative medical outcomes despite no evidence

 - Arguing with hospital and medical staff

 - Disrupting the discharge plans or exaggerating the symptoms while being discharged